MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 Defender for Endpoint releases monthly software and driver updates that add new functionality, improve existing features, and resolve bugs.

+The process for rolling out software and driver updates for Defender for Endpoint is shown in this image:

 :::image type="content" alt-text="process for rolling out software and driver updates for Defender for Endpoint" source="/defender/media/defender-endpoint/mde-software-driver-updates.png" lightbox="/defender/media/defender-endpoint/mde-software-driver-updates.png":::

 ### Microsoft SDP for monthly updates